odan/slim4-skeleton/docs/database.md

 and emphasizes the persistence lifecycle and operations specific to the underlying storage mechanism.

-This projects uses **persistence-oriented repositories**, as they are better suited to handling large amounts of data without using the "Unit of Work" pattern and sacrificing simplicity.

 This project employs **persistence-oriented** repositories for efficient large data handling  without the complexity of the [Unit of Work](https://en.wikipedia.org/wiki/Unit_of_work) pattern.
 Handle database **transactions** at the service level, not within the repository.